About the Inquiry

 The COVID-19 crisis has had a devastating impact on the UK’s pubs.
 Lockdowns and months of restrictions have put many pubs on the brink of closure, but the pandemic has also reinforced the importance of local communities and interpersonal relationships, and the vital role that pubs play in the lives and wellbeing of their regulars.

-In response to this, the Pubs APPG is holding an Inquiry – seeking to understand the impact of the COVID-19 crisis on pubs and the people who run them, as well as exploring what they will need to thrive after the pandemic.
+In response to this, the Pubs APPG held an Inquiry – seeking to understand the impact of the COVID-19 crisis on pubs and the people who run them, as well as exploring what they will need to thrive after the pandemic.

 If you’d like to get in touch with the Pubs APPG, you can reach us at firstname.lastname@example.org

 A report has been produced, detailing the findings of the Inquiry and making recommendations to Government on how to support pubs and communities in their recovery from the pandemic.